 - "And out of the subway..."

-- First, both hockey and basketball have purely geographic structures, so it is literally impossible for two teams from the same city to face each other; even in the unlikely event the Knicks and the Nets were the best teams in the NBA, they would not face each other in the Finals (it would at best be the Eastern Conference Finals).
+- First, both hockey and basketball have purely geographic structures, so it is literally impossible for two teams from the same city to face each other in the finals; even in the unlikely event the Knicks and the Nets were the best teams in the NBA, the latest playoff round they could face each other is the Eastern Conference Finals.

-- Within baseball, only three metropolitan areas other than New York have two teams: Chicago (NL Cubs/AL White Sox), San Francisco Bay (NL SF Giants/AL Oakland Athletics), and Greater Los Angeles (NL Dodgers/AL Angels).
-However, of these, Chicago and LA are right out—Chicago because the Cubs have been consistently bad for the better part of a century,note and LA because the Angels and Dodgers have never been good at the same time.
+- Within baseball, only three metropolitan areas other than New York have two teams: Chicago (NL Cubs/AL White Sox), the San Francisco Bay (NL SF Giants/AL Oakland Athletics), and Greater Los Angeles (NL Dodgers/AL Angels).
+The thing for Chicago and Los Angeles is that both teams never seem to be good at the same time (Chicago's teams go one-two for longest World Series droughts in historynote ).
 As for the Bay Area, the Giants and Athletics have in fact faced each other in the World Series since moving to the area,note and a series between them remains a strong possibility (both have made the postseason regularly of late), but the press prefers to call it a "Bay Bridge Series" (the subway connecting the two, the BART, is too goofily-named and too obscure to outsiders to qualify, anyway).

 - In On the Town ("The people ride in a hole in the groun' / New York, New York, it's a helluva town"), Gabey first sees his dream girl Ivy on a poster in a subway car presenting her as Miss Turnstiles of June.
 (The contest rules: "She's got to be beautiful, she's got to be just an average girl, and most of all, she's got to ride the subway.")